All Episodes

 Your travel agent in Saudi Arabia could issue you the visa.

-So Mohammed the travel agent in Riyadh had a stack of US visas in his drawer and could basically parcel them out to anyone he wanted.
+So Mohammed, the travel agent in Riyadh, had a stack of U.S. visas in his drawer and could basically parcel them out to anyone he wanted.

 Then nothing is.

-And the they they hand out the fake ID.
+And they hand out the fake ID.

-Well, they're not fake ID, they're actually genuine ID, handed out to fake people who shouldn't have them.
+They're actually genuine ID handed out to fake people who shouldn't have them.

 And they board the planes with that.

-And instead of saying, Oh, that's outrageous, we shouldn't do that, then you have people like Governor Schwarzenegger, the so-called Republican, running for office and saying, Well, yes, I think we should hand uh driver's licenses out uh hither and yon, whether people are in this country legally or not.
+Then you have people like Governor Schwarzenegger, the so-called Republican, running for office and saying, well, yes, I think we should hand driver's licenses out hither and yon, whether people are in this country legally or not.

 So you can't do anything about that.

-Uh you can't do anything about that.
+You can't do anything about that.

 That's basically what we do.

-It is the end of the year, uh the end of the first year of Barack Obama's glorious reign.
+It is the end of the year, the end of the first year of Barack Obama's glorious reign.

-First of many years of his glorious reign, because I don't believe that such a messiah could be can confined to a mere two terms.
+First of many years of his glorious reign, because I don't believe that such a messiah could be confined to a mere two terms.

-He should reign uh forever.
+He should reign forever.

 He bestrides the world like a god, as that guy from Newsweek said.